ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 The possible solutions to a problem.
-This typically refers to an [optimisation problem]{.term}, where some solutions are more desireable than others.
+This typically refers to an [optimisation problem]{.term}, where some solutions are more desirable than others.

 ### solution tree